 Johnston Street East Emerging Activity Centre

 Council has recently prepared and adopted the Johnston Street Local Area Plan (JLAP) for the section of the Johnston Street east of Smith Street, and adjoining areas to the north and south of Johnston Street.
 The plan sets out a land use framework that includes eight precincts.
 Two community based arts and education precincts are identified: The Abbotsford Convent and the Collingwood Arts Precinct.
 Rezoning of C2 zoned land is most precincts is recommended to encourage investment and to permit residential development on upper floors.
 Land adjacent to Hoddle Street and the rail line is identified as an opportunity for substantial change, whereas moderate or minimal change is suggested for the other precincts.
 The C2 zoning is to be retained in the Easey Street precinct to support the retention and intensification of the existing employment uses.

+The figure below suggests that the Johnston Street East Precinct is already somewhat constrained, with increasing demand for commercial floor space in particular.
+The Gipps Street precinct may absorb forecast demand that cannot be accommodated in the Johnston East precinct.